Akhandcode/ABES-AKHAND-CSE11/README.md

 ## Hi there 👋
-This is my first git-hub repository.
+This is my first git repository.
-Author:-Akhand Pratap Singh
+Author-Akhand Pratap Singh

 <!--
 **Akhandcode/Akhandcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.